SystemWorkflows/Node-RED-System-Node/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Installing
-Note: These instructions are for Windows machines only, and requires npm and Node-RED to be installed.
+Note: These instructions are for Windows machines only, and require [npm](https://www.npmjs.com/) and [Node-RED](https://nodered.org/) to be installed.

 #### Clone this repository.